VoxaAI/voxa/docs/alexa-apis.rst

     :param itemId: Item ID.
     :returns Object: A JSON object with the specific list info.

-  .. js:method:: createItem(listId, value, status = 'active')
+  .. js:function:: createItem(listId, value, status = 'active')

     Creates a new list with the name and state.